Deon Cole

-Deon Anthony Cole (born January 9, 1972) is an American comedian, actor, and screenwriter.
+Deon Anthony Cole (born January 9, 1972) is an American actor, comedian and screenwriter.
 He is best known for his role in the sitcom Black-ish (2014–2022), which earned him nominations for two NAACP Image Awards and two Screen Actors Guild Awards.
-On June 25, 2020, he became the second panelist to win the Dorris Award on the ABC version of To Tell the Truth.
+On June 25, 2020, he became the second panelist to win the Doris Award on the ABC version of To Tell the Truth.
+He stars in Average Joe.

 Cole was nominated for two Primetime Emmy Awards for co-writing the late-night talk shows The Tonight Show with Conan O'Brien and Conan; for the latter, he was also nominated for three Writers Guild of America Awards.